FelipeZerokun/100-days-python/Day_31_Capstone_FlashCard_App/Readme.md

 This is a flashcard app for learning japanese vocabulary!
 I am a Japanese culture enthusiast, and I have been learning japanese for a couple years now, so for my flashcard app I decided to make it for learning Japanese Kanji characters.
-For the Kanjis database, I grab some json databases from [David Gouveia](https://github.com/davidluzgouveia) github's proyect [Kanji data](https://github.com/davidluzgouveia/kanji-data).
+For the Kanjis database, I grabbed some json databases from [David Gouveia](https://github.com/davidluzgouveia) github's proyect [Kanji data](https://github.com/davidluzgouveia/kanji-data).
 He has some good proyects, go and check them!

 Using flashcards is a good technique for vocabulary learning.
 In this app, a flashcard with a random Kanji will be shown to the user, then the user will have three seconds to recognize the kanji before the flashcard turns and shows the Kanji's meaning.
 If the user knows the Kanji meaning, he/she should click the check button, otherwise he/she should click the X button.
 The app will remember which Kanjis the user didn't know and save them in a CSV file.